GWC-DCMB/curriculum-notebooks/paper/paper.md

 We are grateful for the resources provided by the national Girls Who Code organization.

-Our programming is only possible by the dedication of past and present Executive Committee members, Club and Summer Experience Facilitators & Capstone Project mentors including Alex Weber, Arushi Varshney, Sophie Hoffman, Hojae Lee, Ruma Deb, Saige Rutherford, Michelle McNulty, Bailey Peck, Chloe Whicker,
+Our programming is made possible by the dedication of past and present Executive Committee members, Club and Summer Experience Facilitators & Capstone Project mentors including Alex Weber, Arushi Varshney, Sophie Hoffman, Hojae Lee, Ruma Deb, Saige Rutherford, Michelle McNulty, Bailey Peck, Chloe Whicker,